adysinghh/android.dev.cammera/README.md

 # android.dev.cammera
-This is the code for an simple app which captures the image and display it to the imageView
+This is the simeple camera app with beautifull UI..When user clicks on UPLOAD app opens the camera using MediaStore.ACTION_IMAGE_CAPTURE Intent and retrives the image using registerForActivityResult and I added the animation using lottieFiles..